ankane/chartkick.js/README.md

 ### Data

-Pass data as a Hash or Array
+Pass data as an array or object

 ```javascript
 new Chartkick.PieChart("chart-1", {"Blueberry": 44, "Strawberry": 23});